Dąbrówka Szlachecka

-Dąbrówka Szlachecka is a neighbourhood, and an area of the Municipal Information System, in the city of Warsaw, Poland, located within the district of Białołęka.
+Dąbrówka Szlachecka (/pl/) is a neighbourhood, and an area of the Municipal Information System, in the city of Warsaw, Poland, located within the district of Białołęka.

 History

 Dąbrówka Szlachecka was founded in 13th century, as a landed property of the local nobility, and between 16th century, it was a folwark-type settlement belonging to nearby Tarchomin.

 In 20th century, Dąbrówka Szlachecka used to be a small village near the city of Warsaw.
 On 15 May 1951, it had been incorporated into Warsaw.